-- Vanderbilt University is a private research university located in Nashville, Tennessee, home to the "Best Music Scene in the Country" according to Rolling Stone in 2011.
+- Vanderbilt University is a private research university located in Nashville, Tennessee, America's "Next 'it' City" according to the New York Times.
 Map.

-- For all US citizens and eligible non-citizens, Vanderbilt meets 100% of demonstrated need through the Opportunity Vanderbilt program
+- For all admitted students, Vanderbilt meets 100% of demonstrated need through the Opportunity Vanderbilt program

 - Vanderbilt's financial aid awards do not include loans.
 Awards include grants and a reasonable student work expectation.